teambit/docs/docs/workspace.md

 A Bit component has two types of [dependencies](/docs/dependencies): regular NPM packages and Bit components.

-When importing a component Bit generates for each component that has dependencies a `node_modules` folder.
+When importing a component Bit generates a `node_modules` folder for each component that has dependencies.

-Bit uses the [preferred package manager](/docs/conf-bit-json#packagemanager) defined in workspace configuration to install the packages.
-You can pass additional arguments to the package manager by specifying them in the [arguments configuration](/docs/conf-bit-json#packagemanagerargs) passing twice double dashes to the command that executes the package manager such as:
+Bit uses the [preferred package manager](/docs/conf-bit-json#packagemanager) defined in your workspace configuration to install the packages.
+You can pass additional arguments to the package manager by specifying them in the [arguments configuration](/docs/conf-bit-json#packagemanagerargs) passing double dashes twice to the command that executes the package manager, such as:

 ```shell
 bit import foo -- --no-package-lock